On this page you will find information about the support that is on offer to help you take care of your mental health.

 If you feel unable to cope there are organisations that can help you get support right away:

-If you are worried about coronavirus and how it could affect your life Mind offer lots of practical things you can try to improve your wellbeing:
+The pandemic has affected many of us, Mind offer lots of practical things you can try to improve your wellbeing:

 - Coronavirus and your wellbeing - mind.org.uk website